simonhw/middle-earth-champion/README.md

 ![Invalid email error message](assets/images/readme/validate-email.gif)

-Valid inputs are returned by the funtion.
+Valid inputs are returned by the function.

 ### Validating Dates of Birth
-The `validate_dob()` fuction asks the user to input their child's date of birth in the format `DD/MM/YYYY`.
+The `validate_dob()` function asks the user to input their child's date of birth in the format `DD/MM/YYYY`.
 If an invalid format is entered the user is prompted again to enter the date in the specified format.
 (See [Try Except Clauses](#try-except-clauses))

 ![DOB invalid format gif](assets/images/readme/validate-dob-invalid.gif)